-The partnership enables members to purchase approved food as medicine items, over-the-counter (OTC) health and wellness products and other essential goods using the NationsBenefits Mastercard Prepaid Flex Card.
 Acceptance is powered by NationsBenefits’ Basket Analyzer Service (BAS), which validates eligible items in real time at checkout, eliminating manual claims and reimbursement delays.

 Targeting high-need communities

-Food City serves communities across the Southeast and Appalachian regions, where chronic disease rates are among the highest in the nation.
-The Centers for Disease Control and Prevention reports that conditions including diabetes, heart disease and obesity are concentrated in rural and underserved ZIP codes throughout the region – disparities that are especially pronounced among Medicaid and Medicare Advantage populations.
+The Centers for Disease Control and Prevention reports that conditions including diabetes, heart disease and obesity are concentrated in rural and underserved ZIP codes throughout the region – disparities that are particularly pronounced among Medicaid and Medicare Advantage populations.

-Michael Parker, co-CEO at NationsBenefits, said the integration is designed to meet members where they already shop rather than require them to navigate separate benefit systems.
+Michael Parker, co-CEO at NationsBenefits, said the integration is designed to meet members where they shop rather than require them to navigate separate benefit systems.

 “Food access and nutrition are foundational to improving health outcomes, particularly in communities facing higher chronic disease burden,” Parker said.